tomng/modernthird/src/reviews/best-investment-in-stocks.md

 ---
-title: White Vinegar & Water
+title: "VTSAX: Vanguard Total Stock Market Index Fund"
-subtitle: The best all-purpose home cleaning product
+subtitle: The best simple investment for most people
 description: Often the best product is one you can make yourself – in less time than it takes to open an Amazon box.
 Mix distilled vinegar and water (1:1) in a spray bottle.
 It's the best way to clean glass, kitchen counters, and most hard surfaces all around your home.
 A gallon jug of vinegar covers a year's worth of your cleaning supplies for a few bucks.
-price: Free (Basically)
+price: Free to Setup
-cover_photo: kitchen-towel.jpg
+cover_photo: dollar-bill.jpg
 date: 2020-09-02
 author: Tom
 tags: